Brianland

 2:28:41 – Lockjaw’s dead body wheeled out of office on chair and shoved into an incinerator – all with Bob’s voiceover talking to Willa – great editing and cinematic storytelling.

 2:29:15 – Bob at kitchen table telling Willa about the letter he had from her mom.
-Chase Infiniti’s performance here is so innocent and beautiful.
+Chase Infiniti’s performance here is so childlike and beautiful.

-Was recorded in one take with only Teyana, PTA and the sound guy in the room.
-The film’s guiding light, Adam Somner, had just died and they were all distraught.
+This was recorded in one take with only Teyana, PTA and the sound guy in the room.
+The film’s guiding light, Adam Somner, had just died (of thyroid cancer at age 57) and they were all distraught.
 They only did the one take and shut everything down because they just didn’t want go to this place at that time.
-A while later, Teyana said she wanted to do it again, so they did a few takes in a recording studio . . . then all agreed the first one was the best with Adam in Teyana’s voice & head.
+A while later, Teyana said she wanted to try it again, so they did a few more takes in a recording studio . . . then all agreed the first one was the best with Adam aching in Teyana’s voice & head.

-2:32:35 – comic scene of Bob on couch trying to work his phone camera – old guy trying to understand phones, and his teenage daughter trying to explain them. 🙂
+2:32:35 – cool quick comic transition to Bob on the couch trying to work his phone camera – old guy trying to understand phones, and his teenage daughter trying to explain them. 🙂

 2:33:03 – shortwave radio reports a protest in Oakland – “All hands on deck.”